 How to Keep Cool at Disney

 Here at Florida Travel with Kids, you know we love theme parks!
-The thing about theme parks in Florida is, well, they can be HOT!
-And one of the things I hear people talking about the most is how to keep cool at Disney World and Universal Orlando.
+The thing about theme parks in Florida is that they can be HOT!
+One of the things I hear people talking about the most is how to keep cool at Disney World and Universal Orlando.

-So, what do you need to know about how to beat the heat at Disney?
-Let’s get to the how to stay cool at Disney tips now.
+So, what do you need to know about beating the heat at Disney?
+Let’s get to the tips for staying cool at Disney now.

 Best Time to Visit Disney to avoid the heat

-Okay, so we all know that Disney World is here in Florida.
-We already established that.
+Okay, so we all know that Disney World is in Florida—we already established that.
 You are probably also aware that Florida is hot most of the year.

-Yes, the months of December, January, and February are considered winter in Florida.
+Yes, Florida considers December, January, and February ” winter.
 However, Florida’s winters contain springlike temperatures from many other states.
-So, while 65-70 degrees may be cold to Floridians, you may still be warm.
+So, while 65-70 degrees may be cold to Floridians (you’ll see us in jackets!), you may still be warm.

 It can be better to visit during those months, especially since you shouldn’t encounter too many 90+ degree days.
 That said, 90+ degree days in the winter can and do happen!